Ko commands and captures Cambia Portland Classic title

 "I really wanted to play (Saturday), but we couldn't play.
 I tried to make a no bogey-free round (Sunday), (and) I made it," she said.
 "I had a lot of missed shots and I had a lot of missed chipping or something, so I had to make great par saves, (and) I made it."

 Jeongeun Lee of South Korea and Su Oh of Australia tied for second place at four shots back after each shot 3-under 69s Sunday.
-Oh and Lee both earned the best finishes of their LPGA Tour careers with their tie for second.
+Oh and Lee each earned the best finish of her LPGA Tour career.

 Ko started Sunday with a one-stroke advantage over Gemma Dryburgh.
 She made her first birdie at No. 7, with her lead growing to three strokes after Dryburgh made bogeys at 3 and 6, and the lead grew to five with another birdie at No. 10.